bitcoin-s/bitcoin-s/docs/wallet/wallet-callbacks.md

 so that you can be notified of the event.
 These callbacks will be run after the message has been recieved and will execute synchronously.
 If any of them fail an error log will be output, and the remainder of the callbacks will continue.
 Let's make an easy one:

+#### DLC Wallet callbacks
+Bitcoin-s support callbacks for the following events in the DLC wallet:
+1. onStateChange

+That means everytime a DLC's state changes, your callback will be executed so that you are notified of the event.
+For instance, if your DLC transitions from `Offered` -> `Accepted`, your callback will be executed.

 #### Example